When you’re starting out, a term like ‘stock float’ might seem scary. But it shouldn’t be.

-- already up a certain percentage and …
+- And stocks already up a certain percentage on the day

-It’s awesome because you can let the software do all the hard work!
-And I even helped with StocksToTrade’s design, so, in my ever-humble option, you KNOW it’s gotta be good.
+It’s awesome because you can let the software do all the heavy lifting!
+I even helped with StocksToTrade’s design, so, in my ever-humble opinion, you KNOW it’s gotta be good.

 Think about that.
 It’s why I love my students so much: they’re DRIVEN.